 Who is Danila Tkachenko

 Danila Tkachenko (b.
 1989) is a Russian visual artist, specializing in the field of documentary photography.
-He is known for winning the first prize of the World Press Photo for his series Escape.
+He is known for winning the World Press Photo prize for his series Escape.
 Tkachenko gained a degree in documentary photography from the notable Rodchenko School of Photography and Multimedia.

 Escape is a series about individuals who have disassociated from society and live as hermits in the wilderness of Russia and Ukraine.
 Their motives, however, for being alone deep within the woodlands are intensely personal and have nothing to do with the religious conviction.
 Instead, they are united in a bid to forsake the control and conformity of modern civilization in pursuit of a more authentic, individuated style of being.
 In other words, they are searching for a means of embracing their authentic selves.